chocolate vine

 Possible Harm

 Despite the benefits of using Chocolate Vine in the landscape, just like any fast-growing crop, it can be harmful when it starts growing in places where it is undesired.
 Its strong and twining stem and tendrils can make it strong enough to kill a shrub once it attaches to it.
-As it grows bigger, its leaves can hinder the penetration of sunlight for the underlying vegetation.
+As it grows bigger, its glossy dark green leaves can hinder the penetration of sunlight for the underlying vegetation.

 Control